SenseiSpringroll/qb-policejob/README.md

 #installation

-make sure you have setr UseTarge true in your server.cfg
+make sure you have setr UseTarget true in your server.cfg

 Started adding compatibility with mz-skills for numerous oncoming features! https://github.com/MrZainRP/mz-skills